Employer of Record

 Overtime Pay

-In India, overtime pay is governed by several labor laws, primarily outlined in the Shops and Establishments (S&E) Acts, the Factories Act (FA), the Industrial Employment (Standing Orders) Act (IESO), and the Contract Labour (Regulation and Abolition) Act (CLRA).
+In India, overtime pay is governed by several labor laws, including the Code on Wages framework and sector-specific legislation where still applicable.
 These laws establish minimum working conditions, including stipulations for working hours, rest intervals, and necessary employee amenities.

 Maximum Working Hours

 Generally, employees are limited to working a maximum of 9 hours a day or 48 hours a week.
-If an employee exceeds these limits, they are entitled to overtime compensation.
-Specific states may have different stipulations based on their S&E Acts, especially for shops and commercial establishments.
+If an employee exceeds these limits, they are entitled to overtime compensation, subject to the applicable law.

 Overtime Compensation